symroe/prison-estate-data/README.md

 ## Lists

-The data has been compiled from existing lists of registration districts found in a number of different government datasets:
+The data has been compiled from existing lists of prisons found in a number of different government datasets:

 | List | Source | Count |